Blue Lightning IT Services Logo

 Select the chain of messages.
 Then, in the top of the Outlook window, to the left of the Delete button, you will see Ignore.
 By choosing this command, any future messages will now be sent straight to the Deleted Items folder, helping you cut down on inbox clutter.If you use Microsoft Office at home and at work every day, these time-saver tips may be just what you need to kick productivity into high gear!

-If you don’t have Microsoft Office or need assistance with managing Microsoft Office for you and your business, don’t hesitate to contact us today by filling out our contact form on our home page or on our contact page.
-We will be happy to assist you and your small business.
+If you don't have Microsoft Office or need assistance with managing Microsoft Office for you and your business, don't hesitate to contact us today.
+We will be happy to assist you and your business.

 Contact Us